top of page

 History of the church

 The church’s exterior construction is typical of the simple rustic style of the old churches of the Conwy valley.
-The entrance was originally on the north wall, where, outside, the blocked-up doorway can be seen surmounted by a cyclopean arch – a huge single stone roughly carved to form an arch.
-Inside, there was a gallery above the south chapel, lit by a skylight.
-The bell turret predates the nineteenth century; the bell is dated 1623, but may have been ‘recycled’ from a earlier site.
+The entrance was originally on the north wall, where outside, the blocked-up doorway can be seen surmounted by a cyclopean arch – a huge single stone roughly carved to form an arch.
+Inside, a gallery was added in the eighteenth century above the south chapel, lit by a skylight.
+The bell turret predates the nineteenth century; the bell is dated 1623, but may have been ‘recycled’ from an earlier site.

-In 1837, the chapel was extensively renovated at the expense of the local landowner, George Hay Dawkins-Pennant of Penrhyn Castle.
+In 1839 the chapel was extensively renovated at the expense of a later Penrhyn estate landowner, George Hay Dawkins-Pennant.
 Rectangular casement windows gave more light to the interior and a barrel-vaulted ceiling was installed below the medieval roof beams.
-The layout was typical of a small Evangelical Anglican church of this period, packed with box pews facing a prominent pulpit with a reading desk below it, from which the clergyman would take most of the service.
-When a grander St. Curig’s church was built, the dedication of the old church was changed to St. Julitta’s.
+The furnishing was typical of a small Evangelical Anglican church of the Georgian period, packed with box pews facing a prominent pulpit with a reading desk below it, from which the clergyman would take most of the service.
+When a grander new St. Curig’s church was built in the 1880s, the dedication of the old church was changed to St. Julitta’s.
+A more detailed history can be found in our booklet The Churches of Capel Curig.